 - What you get: A basic evaluation, often with limited launch monitor data.
 A salesperson will watch you hit your 7-iron and make suggestions based on flight and feel, using the interchangeable shafts and heads available from one or two major brands.

-- The downside: These sessions might have a subtle product-pitch built into the process so salespeople have incentive to “get a sale” and get rid of outdated clubs or equipment lying around in the back of the store room.
-They a well-meaning and working at the entry-level of the profession for a very low entry level-pay, and the business pressures are what we might politely call “intense''.
-They oftentimes don't know what they do not know.
-Or even what it’s worth.
-Oftentimes too a buyer for the store chain bought ten container-ships of some brand of new drivers he thought was perfect and got caught with lots of back-ordered products from ten seasons back.
-Buyer (of the Big Box store) beware is the rule to follow for every-day golfers looking for their optimal club fittings too.
+- The downside: These sessions might have a subtle product-pitch built into the process so salespeople have an incentive to “get a sale” and get rid of outdated clubs or equipment lying around in the back of the storeroom.
+They are well-meaning and working at the entry-level of the profession for very low pay, and the business pressures are what we might politely call “intense''.
+They often don't know what they do not know.
+Buyer beware is the rule to follow for everyday golfers looking for their optimal club fittings too.

 Level 2: The A La Carte Fitting at a Specialty Retailer

-For me this a “sweet spot” for serious new golfers to find what suits their individual needs, preferences, skills, habits AND pocketbook best.
+For me, this is a “sweet spot” for serious new golfers to find what suits their individual needs, preferences, skills, habits AND pocketbook best.

 - Cost: $100 - $175 per category (driver, irons, wedges, or putter).

 - What you get: This type of retail golf equipment experience is more involved.
-There’s no “salesperson” on an hourly or daily sales-commission quota.
-In a golf fitting session like the you'll either go hit outdoors on an actual grass driving range or they will have great indoor golf club simulators where customers, even you on a Saturday, can spend 45-60 uninterrupted minutes focused on a single club category such as "woods".
-You will be offered state-of-the art, highest quality shafts, and a plethora of clubhead options.
-Your golf equipment sales coach will review it all on a very popular and super-expensive simulator that uses one of several sophisticated camera tracking and analytics like a Trackman or GCQUAD.
-They provide a much deeper dive into data points like spin rate, launch angle, and carry distance.
+There’s no “salesperson” on a sales-commission quota.
+In a fitting session like this, you'll either go hit outdoors on an actual grass driving range or they will have great indoor golf club simulators where you can spend 45-60 uninterrupted minutes focused on a single club category such as "woods".
+You will be offered state-of-the-art, highest quality shafts, and a plethora of clubhead options.
+Your coach will review it all on a simulator that uses sophisticated camera tracking and analytics like a Trackman or GCQUAD, providing data on spin rate, launch angle, and carry distance.

-- The upside: You get a professional club fitter’s full, focused attention with great technology and a very broad selection of excellent options.
-This price point really offers outstanding value for your money.
-In fact, if not for their higher price-points vs the “Entry Levels” listed in the other categories in this posting - and, if money is “no object” in this decision about buying new fitting golf equpment and you want to be “perfect” this is the best value in both quality of advice on the new fittings and service to ensure you get them as quick as humanly possibe
+- The upside: You get a professional club fitter’s full, focused attention with advanced technology and a broad selection of options.
+This price point offers outstanding value for your money.
+If money is no object and you want to be “perfect”, this is the best value in both quality of advice on the new fittings and service to ensure you get them as quickly as possible.

 Level 3: Full Bag, Brand-Agnostic Fitting

 The ‘Cream of the Crop’.
-This Club Championship offers an entirely holistic-method fitting session customized for golfers with your exact budget or other preferences who plan to play great golf for years to come.
+This fitting offers a holistic approach customized for golfers planning to play great golf for years to come.

 - Cost: $250 - $500+.